 Top Bar creates absolutely gorgeous notification bars, which is why I’m putting it at the top of the list.

 It’s also incredibly easy to use.
-Just install, activate the bar, choose its visibility, pick a color, and then add your message and button text:
+Just install, activate the bar, choose its visibility, pick a color, and then add your message and button text.
+Once you save your changes, you have a beautiful notification bar.

 If you need email opt-in notification bars, keep reading for some notification bar plugins that offer that feature.